Below you will find the MLB Postseason sweep history since 1961.

 - In 1994, there was no postseason play due to a MLB strike.

-- Beginning in 2012, a new Wild Card round was added which is a one-game playoff.
+- In 2012 until 2021, a new Wild Card round was added which is a one-game playoff.
 The winner of the game advances to the Divisional Round.
 Since this is a one-game playoff and not a series.
 The results of these games are not reflected below.
 A team is only credited with a Playoff Appearance if they win and advance to the Divisional Round.